QuantLet/DEDA_class_SoSe2023/DEDA_class_SoSe2023_LDA_MSc_Theses/README.md

-# Welcome to An odyssey through MSc waters!
+# Welcome to "An odyssey through MSc waters"!